WHO IS WHO

 Widoere Djelantik (1953)

 My full name is Ir.
-Anak Agung Gede Dharma Widoere Djelantik.
+Anak Agung Gede Dharma Widoere Djelantik MMIT.
 I spend most of my childhood in Denpasar, Bali.
-In 1971 I went to Holland, where I completed technical and artistical studies.
+In 1971 I went to Holland, where I completed studies in architecture, fine arts and information technology.
 After posted abroad as development engineer in Mali, Botswana and the Maldives between 1979 and 1986, I worked as information analist for the municipal of Gouda until 1998.
 From then until today I am connected as senior adviser to Staatsbosbeheer, the Dutch forestry department.

 Surya Djelantik (1950)